Think GP Asthma Education

 These activities are accredited for general practitioners with both the RACGP CPD program and the ACRRM PDP program.
 The ALM is an accredited CPD activity worth 40 RACGP CPD points or 6 ACRRM PDP hours.
 1-hr modules completed outside of the ALM are worth 2 RACGP CPD points or 1 ACRRM PDP hour each.
 For nurses and other professions, you may be able to self-claim this activity via your CPD governing body.

-The next Asthma Conference will be held in Melbourne on 9-10 June 2020.
+The next Asthma Conference will be held in 2021.

 We know how to help – and you are part of our solution.
 Together, we can shift the dial on asthma treatment and prevention.